-- The health benefits of regular consumption of omega-3 fatty acids-containing foods include lower inflammation, reduced cardiovascular risks, and improved mental function.
+- The health benefits of regularly eating foods with omega-3 fatty acids include lower inflammation, reduced cardiovascular risks, and improved mental function.

-- Among the best sources of omega-3 fatty acids are wild salmon, Arctic char, mackerel, sardines, anchovies, oysters, and rainbow trout.
+- The best sources of omega-3 fatty acids are wild salmon, Arctic char, mackerel, sardines, anchovies, oysters and rainbow trout.

-- Fasting for two to three hours before sleep can improve glucose disposal and improve sleep quality.
+- Fasting two to three hours before sleep can improve glucose elimination and improve your quality of sleep.

 - On average, vegetables contain just 6% carbohydrate and 40% fiber by weight.

-- On average, fruits contain 12% carbohydrate and 25% fiber by weight.
+- Fruits contain 12% carbohydrate and 25% fiber by weight.

-- On average, grain-based foods contain 50% carbohydrate and 6% fiber by weight.
+- Grain-based foods contain 50% carbohydrate and 6% fiber by weight.

-- On average, sweets contain 78% carbohydrate and 2% fiber by weight.
+- Sweets contain 78% carbohydrate and 2% fiber by weight.

-- Research conducted at the UC medical center has shown that regular berry fruit consumption can improve memory performance and enhance brain activation.
+- Research conducted at the UC medical center has shown that regular eating of berries can improve your memory and enhance brain activation.